Girl House: Plot

-Loverboy angers the other women in Girl House by continually asking for Kylie when she is not there.
-The girls begin making fun of him for being pathetic.
-Loverboy notices his picture on the bulletin board inside Girl House with a handwritten caption that reads, "What a stud."
-Kylie comes home and takes down the picture as soon as she sees it.
+The women in Girl House are annoyed with Loverboy, who continually asks for Kylie, and start making fun of him.
+They put his picture with a handwritten caption that reads "What a stud" on the bulletin board.
+Kylie takes down the picture as soon as she sees it.

 Eventually, Loverboy snaps.
-He hacks into Girl House's system, dons a mask, and breaks into the building housing Girl House's servers, where he kills the website's technical team.
-Loverboy straps Gary to a chair and stabs him several times.
-Slowly dying from blood loss, Gary is forced to watch through the monitors as Loverboy travels to the house's location and continues his rampage.
-Loverboy kills Steve at the security gatehouse.
-He then strangles Anna with a piece of rope inside the house's off-camera room.
+He breaks into the place housing the website's server and kills the technical team.
+Gary is strapped to a chair and stabbed multiple times.
+Dying from blood loss, Gary is forced to watch Loverboy's rampage unfolding at the House.

-From his dorm room, Alex watches as Loverboy mutilates Devon during a private dance.
-Alex shows Ben the carnage taking place live at Girl House.
-Ben tries texting a warning to Kylie but, just as she returns to Girl House, Loverboy jams incoming and outgoing communications.
-Oblivious to what is going on inside the house, Kylie retires to her room.
-Ben instructs Alex to try hacking into Girl House to find its address while he goes in search of other ways to locate Kylie.
+Loverboy kills Steve at the security gatehouse, then strangles Anna.
+From his dorm room, Alex watches in horror as Loverboy mutilates Devon's face with a small knife and chops off all her fingers with an axe.
+Alex alerts Ben, who calls 911 and tries to warn Kylie but in vain, as Loverboy jams incoming and outgoing communications.
+Ben instructs Alex to try locating Girl House's address.

+An oblivious Kylie retires to her room.
 Meanwhile, Loverboy kills Heather and her boyfriend while they are having sex.
-Janet investigates the commotion and catches Loverboy in the act of severing the boyfriend's head; Loverboy throws her over an upstairs railing.
-She survives, but breaks her legs in the fall.
-Next, Loverboy locks Mia in the sauna room.
-She smashes a lump of coal through the door and escapes to the pool outside, but there Loverboy kills her with a sledgehammer.
-Gary eventually dies from blood loss while watching the horror unfold onscreen at the technical facility.
-Kylie realizes the danger when she spots Loverboy at the pool from her window.
-Loverboy electronically locks Kylie inside the house.
-Janet attacks him, but is unsuccessful and gets stabbed in the head.
+Janet, who witnesses Loverboy severing the boyfriend's head, is chased down and thrown off an upstairs railing.
+She survives with broken legs.
+Loverboy locks Mia in the sauna room.
+She escapes to the pool outside, only to be killed with a sledgehammer.

+Kylie spots Loverboy at the pool from her window and realizes she is in danger.
+Janet unsuccessfully attacks Loverboy and gets stabbed in the head.